petersem/posterr/README.md

 - **The default password is:** raidisnotabackup

  > **IMPORTANT NOTE ON UPGRADES**
- > - Whilst I work hard to ensure that upgrades are backwards compatible, there are rare times that you will need to update settings.
+ > - There are rare times that you will need to update settings.
 Check [here](https://github.com/petersem/posterr/wiki/Latest-changes) for detailed notes on each updated.

+---
 ## Features
  - Displays movies, shows, music poster for what is currently playing.
  - Displays random (on-demand) titles from multiple Plex libraries.